Kodowa/incidentalcomplexity/drafts/2016-08-09-tic-tac-toe.md

   bind
     cells += #diagonal
 ```

+The anti-diagonal cells are (0,2), (1,1), and (2,0).
+Again, do you notice anything about these cells?

 Anti-diagonal cells satisfy the equation `row + col = N - 1`,
 where N is the size of the board.